 A comprehensive study on class size made by educational researchers Bruce Biddler and David Berliner in 2002 showed that the smaller the class size, the better the average student performs on academic achievement tests.
-Eric Vosko reflects on his experience as a student at The Rosedale Day School, “It was weird for me because the school was so small.
+Eric Vosko reflects on his experience as a student at The Rosedale Day School, in Toronto, Ontario.
+“It was weird for me because the school was so small.
 It was the right decision for sure, it has been a great school.”
 And the gains from smaller class sizes are stronger the longer a child is exposed to them.
 Private schools vary greatly in size, but depending on their teaching style, almost all focus on the importance of small class sizes to individually help students’ weak areas and advance their strengths.

 Private schools are built around open communication between parents and administration, and they make it a priority to involve parents in the community.
 From frequent parent-teacher meetings, social events such as parent breakfasts and family camping weekends, and the participation of parent committees in fundraising initiatives, families become an integral part of the child’s education.
 This common ground also helps strengthen parent-child relationships.

 At private schools, you'll find incredible resources to support student learning in the classroom, sports field, art studio, and beyond.
-Quality resources provide students with the opportunity to fully explore their interests and talents.
+Quality resources and extracurriculars provide students with the opportunity to fully explore their interests and talents.

-There are innumerable approaches to education, and finding a school that matches one’s own perspective can create a positive, productive academic experience for your child.
-Whether you prefer the student-directed learning method of Montessori, or the arts-based curriculum of a Waldorf school, choosing the right private school will not only allow students to thrive in a supportive environment and build independence, but also gain unique skills that fit their learning style.
+There are innumerable approaches to education, and finding a school or preschool that matches one’s own perspective can create a positive, productive academic experience for your child.
+Whether you prefer the student-directed learning method of Montessori, or the arts-based curriculum of a Waldorf or Reggio Emilia-inspired school, choosing the right private school will not only allow students to thrive in a supportive environment and build independence, but also gain unique skills that fit their learning style.
 Parent Erin Craig states of her experience, "Montessori seems to be able to individualize the focus so it pulls out of them what it needs too."